Autoimmune Diet: Top 12 Best Foods to Reduce Inflammation

 Cruciferous vegetables contain glucosinolates which increase the production of enzymes.
 Glucosinolates are sulfur-containing compounds that are broken down into metabolites.
 Metabolites trigger specific enzymatic reactions that help detoxify the liver and increase its ability to remove carcinogens and heavy metals from the blood.
 They also aid in digestion (16).

 Broccoli is a powerhouse cruciferous vegetable that is a fantastic source of sulforaphane.
-Sulforaphane is the powerful isothiocyanate (ITC) that reduces cancer cell replication and boosts the immune system.
+Sulforaphane is a powerful isothiocyanate (ITC) that reduces cancer cell replication and boosts the immune system.

 Coconut Oil